 Serve with crackers and/or veggies (endive slices are especially nice).

-IF you have any leftover, it makes a great light lunch alongside a piece of fruit – warm or cold it tastes great.
+IF you have any leftovers, it makes a great light lunch alongside a piece of fruit – warm or cold it tastes great.